CUNY School of Law: Curriculum and clinical programs

-CUNY Law is currently ranked #3 nationally for its clinical education program.
+CUNY Law is currently ranked #4 nationally for its clinical education program.
 The Law School curriculum combines traditional substantive law courses (like contracts, torts, civil procedure and criminal law) with lawyering skills throughout the three years of legal education.
 The first year curriculum consists of seven required substantive courses, Legal Research, and a four-credit Lawyering Seminar in each semester where students work on legal writing and other lawyering skills through simulations and other role-playing devices.
+Critical race theory is a required 1L course, which was added to "provide a shared, foundational framework for students to address how the ideology of white supremacy informs the substance of U.S. law and identify effective responses" following the murder of George Floyd.
+CUNY Law divides its constitutional law component into two classes.
+The first class, Liberty, Equality, and Due Process, is taught in the first semester of 1L and examines the standards of equal protection and due process.
+The second class, Constitutional Structures, is a 2L class which examines federalism and the distribution of powers among local, state, and federal governments.
 Each third-year student is required to participate in a clinic or concentration for one or two semesters (12 to 16 credits).

 Under the umbrella of Main Street Legal Services, Inc., several clinics provide direct service, in-house, supervised live-client representation.
 The two concentrations are supervised external placements.